 6.2 – The test for seasonality

 The following discussion can get a bit technical, and this is not meant for regular Varsity readers.
-If you want a direct answer for whether any sort of seasonality exists in the USD INR pair, then the straight forward answer is – no, there is seasonality of any sort across any time frame.
-With this conclusion you can jump directly to the next section.
-However, if you have a statistical approach to things then you may just want to read through.
+If you want a direct answer for whether any seasonality exists in the USD INR pair, then the straight forward answer is – no, there is the seasonality of any sort across any time frame.
+With this conclusion, you can jump directly to the next section.
+However, if you have a statistical approach to things, then you may want to read through.
 Of course, I’ll try my best to keep it brief.

-Also, this section is contributed by our good friend Prakash, any queries regarding this should be directed to prakash.lekkala at gmail dot com.
+Also, this section is contributed by our good friend Prakash; any queries regarding this should be directed to [email protected].